dorrit-du-da/DEMO/README.md

 run "daml start" in the Terminal

 To start the UI frontend
-1. run npm install for first time
+1. run "npm install" for first time
 2. run "npm start" in the seperate Terminal

 # Parties in ledger